tendermint/go-amino/README.md

 > 3) | wire_type – in other words, the last three bits of the number store the
 > wire type.

-In Wire, a "type" can be encoded by more than 3 bits, due to the introduction of a "List" type, which can hold other types recursively.
-So collectively, lets call these bits the `<typ3-bytes>`.
+In Wire, the "type" is similarly enocded by 3 bits, called the `typ3`.
+When it appears alone in a byte, it is called a `typ3 byte`.

 In Wire, "varint" means Protobuf's "signed varint", and "uvarint" means "varint".